Glowstudent777/BasicUtilities-Cpp/README.md

-# Console Utils in C++
+# Basic Utilities for C++

-This is a simple header file that provides some utility functions for my console applications in C++.
+These are simple header files that provides some basic utility functions for my C++ projects.

 ## Installation